 Staggering Statistics on Trucking Accidents

-Without the thousands of commercial truck drivers across North America, our economy wouldn’t be what it is today.
+Without the thousands of commercial truck drivers transporting cargo across North America, our economy wouldn’t be what it is today.
 We need truckers to move goods in a safe and timely fashion from one location to another.
-Unfortunately, with so many trucks on the road comes many risks and an even greater number of accidents reported each year.
+Unfortunately, so many trucks on the road lead to more accidents

-In North America, nearly 10 million people are employed in the trucking industry, and nearly half of those people are employed as truck drivers of some kind.
-Recent numbers put the total number of trucks on the road to be about 15 million with over 2 million of those trucks classified as semi trucks.
-The rest of that number is comprised of oversize trucks like tractors, garbage trucks, dump trucks, and other large trucks that don’t haul goods across the country but suffer from all the same risk factors and issues that semi-truck drivers do.
+In North America, nearly 10 million people are employed in the trucking industry.
+Nearly half are drivers.
+It’s estimated that there are about 15 million trucks on the road with over 2 million of them classified as big rigs.
+The rest include oversize trucks like tractors, garbage trucks, dump trucks, and other large trucks.
+They may not haul goods across the country, but they all present the same safety issues.

 Leading Causes of Trucking Accidents

-This list is in no way meant to point fingers at the hard-working truck drivers in America; however, it is important to understand the risks associated with sharing the road with big rig vehicles.
+This list is in no way meant to point fingers at the hard-working truck drivers in the U.S. However, it is important to understand the risks associated with sharing the road with big rig vehicles.
 Here is a short list of some of the leading causes of accidents related to big rigs.